digi-embedded/meta-digi/README.md

 * The Micrel PHY KSZ9031 may take between five and six seconds to auto-negotiate with Gigabit switches
+* Secure uSD booting only supports booting signed images.
+A uSD image is not generated if TrustFence (TM) image encryption support is enabled.

 # Support Contact Information